Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 Section 5.
 Treasurer.

 The Treasurer will be responsible for the funds and financial records of the Local.
 All funds collected by the Local will be turned over to the Treasurer, who shall deposit them in a bank account under the name of the Local.
 In cooperation with the Secretary, the Treasurer will be responsible for ensuring that membership dues are paid up-to-date.
-The Treasurer will prepare the annual Local budget, and deliver the Local financial report to the General Meeting of the Local, as well as periodic progress reports as requested by the Executive Committee of the Local.
+The Treasurer will prepare the annual Local budget, and deliver the Local financial report to the General Meeting of the Local, as well as periodic progress reports as requested by the Steering Committee of the Local.

 Section 6.
 Additional Duties.

 ARTICLE VI.
-Executive Committee.
+Steering Committee.

 Section 1.
 Composition.